K\"ahler metrics of negative holomorphic (bi)sectional curvature on a compact relative K\"ahler fibration: Curvature of K ahler metrics on a fibration

 First, we will define a relative K\"ahler fibration.
-One can refer to \cite[Section 1]{MR4631050} for more details. \begin{definition} We call a holomorphic fibration $p:\mathcal{X} \rightarrow \mathcal{B}$ a relative K\"ahler fibration if there exists a real, smooth, $d$-closed (1,1)-form $\omega_{\mc{X}}$ on $\mc{X}$ such that $\omega_{\mc{X}}$ is positive on each fiber $X_z$. \end{definition}
+One can refer to \cite[Section 1]{MR4631050} for more details. \begin{definition} We call a holomorphic fibration $p:\mathcal{X} \rightarrow \mathcal{B}$ a relative K\"ahler fibration if there exists a real, smooth, $d$-closed (1,1)-form $\omega_{\mc{X}}$ on $\mc{X}$ such that $\omega_{\mc{X}}|_{X_z}$ is positive for any $z\in \mc{B}$. \end{definition} \begin{remark} It is worth noting that Li~\cite[Theorem 1.1]{MR4852033} characterizes the existence of a K\"ahler metric on $\mathcal{X}$.
+This is equivalent to the base being a compact K\"ahler manifold and the existence of a class $[Q] \in H^2(\mathcal{X}, \mathbb{R})$ whose restriction to each fiber is a K\"ahler class. \end{remark}

 Now we assume that $p:(\mc{X},\omega_{\mc{X}})\to \mc{B}$ is a relative K\"ahler fibration.
 By $\b{\p}$-Poincar\'e Lemma, there exists a local weight, say $\phi$, such that